AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/p2p-groceries.md

 }
 ```

-A compressed gzip response would probably work most of the time but just to be safe I added another fallback to
+A gzip-compressed `SnapShotResponse` response would probably work most of the time but just to be safe I added another
-[`iroh-blob`]s which sends the data over in chunks.
-This way even if a compressed SnapShotResponse ends up being
+fallback to [`iroh-blob`]s which sends the data over in chunks.
+This way even if a compressed `SnapShotResponse`
-over the limit, we can still send it over and maintain parity.
+ends up being over the limit, we can still send it over as a blob and maintain parity.

 ```rs